 Prevention

-- Default prompt verb:
+- Default prompt verbs:

-- Bracket the edit zone with comments:
+- Bracket the edit zone with comments —

 Related reading